-My exposure to editing began with a little innocent experimentation in writing.
-In both face-to-face workshops and online communities, I gained a reputation for being able to tighten a poem or guide a story to its best conclusion—a reputation that felt, at first, like an insult.
+My exposure to editing began with writing.
+In both face-to-face workshops and online communities, I gained a reputation for being able to tighten a poem or guide a story to its best conclusion—a reputation that was, at first, disappointing.
 I wanted to be known as a writer.
 While I was happy to help other people produce their best, I had no desire to be a critic.
 After several years I realized that—while I do write—what I really love to do, and what I do best, is help others fulfill their creative endeavors.

 Traditional editing makes as much sense as waiting for your baby to be born before ever seeing a medical professional.